|

 is as though the baboon's nature is at war with Haldir's and,

+sometimes, the animal prevails.
 You take her up to bed.
-I
+I shall

-shall find him some food and then tie him up outside for the night."
+find him some food and then tie him up outside for the night."

 He stroked the baboon's head.
 "Come with me," he said,

-pulling gently on its improvised collar; but the creature was
+pulling gently on its improvised collar, but the creature was

 reluctant to leave Eowyn's side.
 "He will take good care

-the morning."
+again in the morning."

 Legolas scooped Eowyn into his arms.
 "Good night, Faramir,"

 he said.
 "And thank you, mellon nín.
-Thank you for
+Thank

-everything."
+you for everything."

-He turned to Wilawen.
+turned to Wilawen.
 "To the Undying Lands," he said.

-deep in the forest"
+in the forest"

 "Estel," said Valandil, turning to Wilawen, "is"